-For those who do have time to make long-term connections, it is easier at the local level because local officials don't have a long commute.
-State and federal representatives disperse to their home towns, requiring lobbyists to concentrate their socializing when elected officials are in town.
-Local officials are, by definition, at home, and elected officials are only one important group of officials to befriend.
-Therefore, all year long local officials socialize at the same bars and restaurants as local lobbyists and business owners, play golf and tennis at the same clubs, etc. Having so many more opportunities to develop personal relationships with officials is a huge advantage for local lobbyists.
+Ease of Connections: It is easier for businesses to make long-term connections at the local level because local elected officials do not have a long commute.
+State and federal representatives disperse to their home towns, requiring lobbyists to concentrate their socializing when elected officials are in the capital.
+Local officials are, by definition, at home.
+Therefore, all year long local officials socialize at the same bars and restaurants as local lobbyists and business owners, play golf and tennis at the same clubs, etc. Having so many more opportunities to develop personal relationships with officials is a huge advantage for those seeking special benefits from their local government.
 It also mixes lobbying and socializing, so that it is very difficult to tell them apart.
 This mixture is more problematic locally than it is at the state and federal levels.